letStayFoolish/modern-javascript/section-08/README.md

 **function expressions and arrow functions**: If created using `var` it is hoisted to `undefined`,but if created using `let` or `const`, it is not usable before they are declared in the code (TDZ).

 **Temporal Dead Zone** is a special region of memory where we can't access any variables.
-Starts from where variable is called (where we try to use it before its declaration) and ents where we actually declared that variable in the code.
+Starts from where variable is called (where we try to use it before its declaration) and ends where we actually declared that variable in the code.

+Variables declared with `var` will create properties in global `window` object.